sympy/sympy/doc/src/modules/vector/vector_integration.rst

 Applications of Vector Integrals
 ================================

 To integrate a scalar or vector field over a region, we have to first define a region.
-SymPy provides three methods for defining a region.
+SymPy provides three methods for defining a region:

 1. Using Parametric Equations.